Scroll to content

 Working At the Expected Standard children should be able to:

-• They write simple sentences which can be read by themselves and others.
+• Writes simple phrases and sentences that can be read by others.

 Work samples of Working At the Expected Standard: